Yacht (band): Early history

-Bechtolt chose the name YACHT in reference to Y.A.C.H.T., an alternative school in Portland, Oregon.
+Bechtolt chose the name Yacht in reference to Y.A.C.H.T., an alternative school in Portland, Oregon.
 Bechtolt told Spin, "It stands for Young Americans Challenging High Technology.
 It refers to an education program that was held in Portland, Oregon.
 I was enrolled when I was 16, back in 1996."

 2002–2007

-YACHT was Bechtolt's solo project from 2002 to 2008.
+Yacht was Bechtolt's solo project from 2002 to 2008.
 During this period, he released three albums, Super Warren MMIV, Mega and I Believe in You.
 Your Magic Is Real, on record labels in the Pacific Northwest area.

-In January 2006, YACHT was commissioned for two performances for the New York based art and technology platform Rhizome, as part of its Crap-tops vs Laptops show.
-In February 2006, YACHT performed at the Museum of Modern Art's P.S.
+In January 2006, Yacht was commissioned for two performances for the New York based art and technology platform Rhizome, as part of its Crap-tops vs Laptops show.
+In February 2006, Yacht performed at the Museum of Modern Art's P.S.
 1 Contemporary Art Center and produced an hour-long Internet radio program with Clear Cut Press, a Northwest-based publisher of new literary work.
-In April 2006, the Aurora Picture Show commissioned a YACHT performance as part of its Media Archeology Festival in Houston, Texas.
+In April 2006, the Aurora Picture Show commissioned a Yacht performance as part of its Media Archeology Festival in Houston, Texas.

 For the 2007 release of I Believe in You.
 Your Magic Is Real by Marriage Records, Bechtolt performed a concert on an actual yacht on the Willamette River in Portland, Oregon.
-In October the same year, YACHT played at one of China's earliest music festivals, Yue, organised by Split Works.
+In October the same year, Yacht played at one of China's earliest music festivals, Yue, organised by Split Works.

 Live performances during this period included dancing along to music as well as elaborate PowerPoint presentations.

 2008–2010

-In 2008, YACHT became a duo with the introduction of longtime collaborator Claire L. Evans as a full member.
-She contributed vocals to many of the songs on the 2009 album See Mystery Lights, YACHT first full-length release on DFA Records.
+In 2008, Yacht became a duo with the introduction of longtime collaborator Claire L. Evans as a full member.
+She contributed vocals to many of the songs on the 2009 album See Mystery Lights, Yacht's first full-length release on DFA Records.
 The album cover was designed by the Texas-based artist Boyd Elder, who had previously designed album art for The Eagles.
-Pitchfork rated See Mystery Lights an 8.5, calling it "a triumph", and Rolling Stone wrote that YACHT "split the different between Talking Heads and electro pop, and make a breakthrough album of digital ear candy."
+Pitchfork rated See Mystery Lights an 8.5, calling it "a triumph", and Rolling Stone wrote that Yacht "split the different between Talking Heads and electro pop, and make a breakthrough album of digital ear candy."
 It was chosen as a "Critic's Choice" by The New York Times critic Nate Chinen.

-During this period, YACHT began publicly discussing their personal philosophy, and published a book called The Secret Teachings of the Mystery Lights: A Handbook on Overcoming Humanity and Becoming Your Own God which explained their beliefs, a list of which is maintained on their website.
+During this period, Yacht began publicly discussing their personal philosophy, and published a book called The Secret Teachings of the Mystery Lights: A Handbook on Overcoming Humanity and Becoming Your Own God which explained their beliefs, a list of which is maintained on their website.

-In January 2010, YACHT added a live band, The Straight Gaze, consisting of the musicians Rob "Bobby Birdman" Kieswetter and Jeffrey Brodsky to their live show.
-This incarnation is known as YACHT and the Straight Gaze.
+In January 2010, Yacht added a live band, The Straight Gaze, consisting of the musicians Rob "Bobby Birdman" Kieswetter and Jeffrey Brodsky to their live show.
+This incarnation is known as Yacht and the Straight Gaze.